 How to get around Las Vegas

-The 24 hour Deuce stops at every major resort and attraction, whilst the SDC runs between the strip and downtown.
+The 24-hour Deuce stops at every major resort and attraction, whilst the SDC runs between the strip and downtown.

 Parking is free in most places, making driving a little less stressful.
-If covering ground between the strip and downtown take 1-15 instead of the Blvd.
+If covering the ground between the strip and downtown take 1-15 instead of the Blvd.

 Monorails link casinos on the east side whilst taxi rides are convenient but pricey.